RTEMS/rtems-docs/c_user/rate_monotonic_manager.rst

 The ``rtems_rate_monotonic_delete`` directive is used to delete a rate monotonic period.
 If the period is running and has not expired, the period is automatically canceled.
-The rate monotonic period’s control block is returned to the PCB free list when it is deleted.
+The rate monotonic period's control block is returned to the PCB free list when it is deleted.
 A rate monotonic period can be deleted by a task other than the task which created the period.